richard-chan-0/media_api/README.md

-# Calibre Rename PNG Utility
+# Media Api

 ## Description

-this project was created to assist in creating png files to bundle them into a cbz file for calibre.
+this project is for renaming and managing files for storing on Jellyfin

 # Using Utility

-## tkinter

-added tkinter gui, run utility with `python main.py`

 ## flask api